CloudCannon/pagefind/docs/content/docs/_index.md

 Pagefind runs after your static generator, and outputs a static search bundle to your generated site.
 Unlike many search libraries, you don't need to build a search index by hand — the index is generated for you from your generated site.

+Since Pagefind indexes your site _after_ it builds, we'll do things slightly out of order and add search UI first — so that it already exists on our built site when we go to index it.

-To get started, we'll use the search UI that Pagefind provides out of the box.
+Pagefind provides a prebuilt search UI out of the box.
 Add the following snippet to a page of your choice:

 ```html
 <link href="/_pagefind/pagefind-ui.css" rel="stylesheet">